 Course owners and operators work with ASGCA members to add multiple tee locations – as many as seven per hole – at yardages that encourage players to tee off from locations based on how far they carry their drive.

 The Longleaf/Multiple Tee Initiative meets the ASGCA Foundation mission; supporting the health of the game by funding and administering programs that grow the game.

 The USGA-ASGCA Site Evaluation Program was developed for golf course owners/operators interested in reconfiguring their layouts and/or devoting open land to smaller scale facilities to allow new players to learn the game.

 The initiative provide grants to facilities for ASGCA members and USGA agronomists to visit and advise on how to modify or add to layouts to attract and retain players.
 The program saw about two dozen golf courses benefit from grants.

-The ASGCA Foundation partners with local chapters of The First Tee to provide college scholarships to deserving high school students.
+The ASGCA Foundation partners with CMF Global and local chapters of The First Tee to provide college scholarships to deserving high school students.

 Scholarship recipients from The First Tee are invited to attend the ASGCA Annual Meeting to play golf with our members, learn how math and science is applied to golf course design and attend an awards banquet.